rednafi/dot/README.md

 * Select mirror server from [here](https://launchpad.net/ubuntu/+archivemirrors).

 * Add mirror server to `/etc/apt/sources.list` and reboot.
-If the new mirror server isn't picked up by the OS, try commenting out other servers in the file.
+If the new mirror server isn't picked up by the OS, try selectively commenting out other servers in the file.
 Here's a sample `sources.list` file:

     ```
     # deb http://apt.pop-os.org/proprietary focal main